 If you’re writing an email, essay, website, promotional copy or anything else, apart from being engaging, it’s essential that your text is free from any errors.
 We’ve all come to rely on spellcheck however in reality, it’s just not enough.
-The solution is to proofread any piece of writing and detailed below are 7 tips to help make your proofreading more effective:
+The solution is to proofread any piece of writing.
+Detailed below are 7 tips to help make your proofreading more effective:

 2 The misuse of apostrophes can be the most problematic issue faced in our quest for good grammar!
 The meanings of ‘it’s’ and ‘its’ are very different and although we associate an apostrophe with ‘belonging to’, confusingly, this rule doesn’t apply when using ‘its’.
-Equally, apostrophes should never be used to signify a plural.
+Equally, you should never use apostrophes to signify a plural.

 3 Homonyms are words that share the same pronunciation– or spelling – but have very different meanings.
-For example, using ‘principle’ instead of ‘principal’ or ‘accept’ instead of ‘except’ can dramatically change the meaning of a sentence.
+For example, if you use ‘principle’ instead of ‘principal’ or ‘accept’ instead of ‘except’, it can dramatically change the meaning of your sentence.

 5 Numbers such a